A Baptist Reflection on Baptism

 - Baptism is a symbol that signifies our being united with Christ’s death, burial, and resurrection.

-Though my own views may be nuanced differently in a few areas, my issue is not that I disagree with these theological views, but that scripture teaches a deeper understanding about baptism than currently held in many Southern Baptist churches.
+Though my own views may be nuanced differently in a few areas, my issue is not that I disagree with these statements, but that scripture teaches a deeper understanding about baptism than currently held in many Southern Baptist churches.
 Our explanations of baptism are not incorrect, but they are incomplete.

 John Calvin gives two definitions of the ordinances of God.[1]
 The first is that an ordinance is “an external sign, by which the Lord seals on our consciences his promises of good will toward us, in order to sustain the weakness of our faith, and we in our turn testify our piety toward him, both before himself, and before angels as well as men.”[2]
 The second is a shorter definition which says that an ordinance is “a testimony of the divine favor toward us, confirmed by an external sign, with a corresponding attestation of our faith toward him.”[3]
 Both definitions are beautiful explanations of the wonderful gifts God has given us in both baptism and the Lord’s Supper.
 Due to our shallow views on baptism, Southern Baptists completely miss the mighty work God is accomplishing in the water which God has given us to strengthen our faith.